For a PDF version of this, see ERA_Constition as of February 2025

 - 4.2 The annual subscription is payable at the time of joining the Association and subsequent subscriptions shall be due on 1st January each year.

 - 4.3 The subscription shall cover one adult member (See 5.7).
 Separate subscriptions will be required from other adults, in the same household, wishing to join the Association.
-Senior Citizens will be eligible for membership at two thirds the current subscription rate.
+Senior Citizens will be eligible for membership at a reduced subscription rate.
+A mid- year subscription rate and a household subscription rate may be adopted at the discretion of the Committee.

 5 General Meetings